GUI of Pmfort Silverstack in dark mode listing clips of a porject

 Our camera line-up supports in-camera recording of ARRIRAW or MXF/ARRIRAW data.
 MXF/ARRIRAW is ARRIRAW within a container format (*.mxf), allowing each clip to be contained in just one file, as opposed to several thousand files, because with the regular ARRIRAW format (*.ari) every single frame is a separate file.

-Older ALEXA cameras (ALEXA Classic, ALEXA Plus/Plus 4:3, ALEXA M, and ALEXA Studio) require an ARRI-certified external recorder which understands the T-Link signal.
+Older ALEXA cameras (ALEXA Classic, ALEXA Plus/Plus 4:3, ALEXA M, and ALEXA Studio) require an ARRI-certified external ARRIRAW recorder which understands the T-Link signal.

-The first phase of ARRIRAW processing is the most compute intensive.
-ARRIRAW images (like all camera raw images) have only one ‘color’ channel (in fact, it’s a color-coded luminance channel).
+Debayering – The first phase of ARRIRAW processing is the most compute intensive.
+ARRIRAW images (like all CMOS sensor raw images) have only one ‘color’ channel (in fact, it’s a color-coded luminance channel).
 A color reconstruction algorithm calculates the missing components for each pixel based on the type and position of colored filters on the camera sensor.
 ARRI cameras use the Bayer pattern color filter array.
 The term 'color reconstruction' therefore is also known as ‘debayering’.
 The Bayer pattern filters the light hitting the sensor so that 50% of the sensor’s photosites are used to represent green, 25% of the photosites represent red, and the remaining 25% represent blue.
 Therefore, the debayer algorithm needs to reconstruct 75% of red, 50% of green, and 75% or blue color information:

 The output quality of the image depends on the debayering algorithm.
 Generally speaking, a simpler algorithm will process faster, but will also involve a higher probability of color errors.
+ARRI developed and maintains its own debayer algorithm (ARRI Debayer Algorithm, or ADA for short).
+ADA is avaialble in the ARRI Reference Tool and 3rd party applications using our SDK.

 For VFX, however, the images are often processed using the native sensor pixel count and then downscaled to e.g. 4K or 2K at a later stage.
 Using this approach takes advantage of the luminance resolution, which correlates to the sensor pixel count.